Kevin Glenn: BC Lions

-On May 13, 2014, Glenn was traded to the BC Lions during the 2014 CFL Draft in exchange for the fifth overall pick in that draft.
-With Travis Lulay suffering a major injury, Kevin Glenn started in 17 of the 18 regular season games, and also in the Eastern Semi-Final.
+On May 13, 2014, Glenn was traded to the BC Lions during the 2014 CFL draft in exchange for the fifth overall pick in that draft.
+With Travis Lulay suffering a major injury, Glenn started in 17 of the 18 regular season games, and also in the Eastern Semi-Final.
 Based on QB passer rating statistic, the 2014 season was Glenn's worst passing season since his 2008 campaign with the Blue Bombers.
 The Lions finished the season fourth in the West Division, but qualified for the playoffs by virtue of the "crossover" rule and the fact their 9-9 record was better than the 3rd-best team in the East.
 The Lions lost the East Division Semi-Final by a score of 50-17 and head coach Mike Benevides was fired less than a week later despite having had his contract extended to 2016.
 Glenn was not re-signed by the Lions and became a free agent on February 10, 2015.